 The solution is simple: open the washer and redistribute the load.

-The leveling legs aren't leveling
+The leveling legs need to be adjusted

 All four leveling legs should have full contact with the floor.
 To check, place your hands on the corners of the empty washer and rock it slightly side to side.
 If the washer rocks, adjust the legs following the directions in your owner's manual.